plone/plone.app.contentlisting/README.txt

   describing the object.
 It should not contain HTML or similar.

 Type() -
   Return the DCMI Type element (resource type).
-Result is a human-readable type name for the resource (typically the Title of its type info object).
+Result is a human-readable message id for the resource (typically the Title of its type info object).
-  For example `Page`.
+  For example `u'Page'` from the `plone` domain.

 listCreators() -
   Return a sequence of DCMI Creator elements (resource authors).